LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 -  a **child**, referring to an element one level below a particular node,

-as shown in :numref:`fig-node_parentChildSibling`, with navigation through the tree nodes running from start-point nodes through lower-level nodes to the end-point leafs.
+as shown in Fig. :numref:`fig-node-parentChildSibling`, with navigation through the tree nodes running from start-point nodes through lower-level nodes to the end-point leafs.

-.. _fig-node_types:
-.. _fig-node_parentChildSibling:
+.. _fig-node-parentChildSibling:

 .. figure:: images/data_tree_combined.*
    :alt: Parent, sibling, child and leaf element of data structure unit tree.
    :width: 100.0%